-The deans work with families to support their students throughout their Caltech experience.
-If you are worried about your student's well-being, please contact the office (626-395-6351) to connect with one of the associate deans.
+The Deans work with families to support their students throughout their Caltech experience.
+If you are worried about your student's well-being, please contact the office (626-395-6351) to connect with one of the Deans, or email them at email@example.com.
 Alternatively, you may submit a CARE referral about your student here.

-Dean Nye works primarily with juniors and seniors, as well as students registered with Caltech Accessibility Services for Students (CASS).
+Dean Nye works primarily with juniors and seniors.
 Dean Weyman works with first-year students and sophomores.
 Resources for Families of New Students

 While we will gladly accept any information you may provide, families should familiarize themselves with the Family Educational Rights and Privacy Act, (FERPA), so that they are aware of the restrictions we face in sharing student data.
 You may find more information about FERPA here.

 According to Caltech's Parent, Guardian, and Emergency Contact Notification Policy, Caltech understands and supports a student's right to confidentiality regarding educational records as well as matters related to a student's experience at the Institute.
 Most communications from Caltech regarding academics, health and safety, advising, enrollment, and policies are directed only to students.
 However, the Institute does encourage students to share important information with their parent(s) or guardian.